Read Music: Theory III

 Who is this course for

-This course follows on from Learn to Read Music Grade 2, and is suitable for all those who wish to develop a their understanding of the principles of music theory and the written 'language' of music.
+This course follows on from Read Music: Theory 2, and is suitable for all those who wish to develop a their understanding of the principles of music theory and the written 'language' of music.
 Please note that this course is not suitable for complete beginners.
 Instrumentalists and singers of moderate experience and ability will also find this course useful.

 What does this course cover